thomasstep/thomasstep.github.io/_drafts/slack-oauth-redirects-in-aws-lambda.md

 - instead of using bolt which doesnt work in aws lambda
 - use their web api package, pull out token from query param
 - exchange token and then store data
-- bolt covers up an extra api call that can also be made to get slightly more information is that is wanted
+- bolt covers up an extra api call that can also be made to get slightly more information if that is wanted